 Though acquisition decisions may be delegated throughout the management organization, they cannot be made until the corporate decisions to invest has been reached and promulgated, providing clear financial objectives together with the ethical, social and environmental parameters which have to be accommodated.

 These decisions are influenced by the analyses and considerations listed in Table 3.
 The degree to which they are applied requires discretion and depends upon the gravity of the decision.
 For example, the purchase of an additional typewriter would require only minimal analysis whereas a new factory project would attract the most rigorous examination at the highest level.
-Table 3 shows that an early decision is required on whether the asset is to be hired or bought and,.
-Despite the objective view provided by a cost-benefit analysis, other considerations might be more powerful.
+Table 3 shows that an early decision is required on whether the asset is to be hired or bought and despite the objective view provided by a cost-benefit analysis, other considerations might be more powerful.
 For example, cash availability could be the prime determinant, in which case hiring might be the only course open to the enterprise.
 Here, the input by the finance department is a key element and prompt communication of its advice reduces abortive effort elsewhere in the organization.

 Analysis of lifetime benefits and costs calls for methods that reduce the variable money values occurring throughout an asset’s life to a common monetary level in order to facilitate proper comparisons.
 This is achieved by the methods described in 6.1.
 Because many of the inputs are themselves estimates, they have to be tested using statistical techniques and by comparison with past recorded experience of similar assets.
 Techniques like regression analysis together with sensitivity and probability tests are necessary to establish levels of confidence conducive to sound management decision making and the reduction of risk in the acquisition to acceptable levels.